Ultra-black nightmare fish are like blacker-than-black Vantablack with fins

 Goths know black is cool.
-Some scary-looking fish swimming the ocean depths know it, too.
-A team of researchers is unlocking the deep, dark secrets of blacker-than-black fish that have developed special skin characteristics to help them hide from predators that use bioluminescence to hunt.
+Some scary-looking fish swimming the ocean depths know it too.
+Researchers are unlocking the deep, dark secrets of blacker-than-black fish that have developed special skin characteristics to help them hide from predators that use bioluminescence to hunt.

 As the names suggest, dragonfish and common fangtooth fish aren't the cuddliest looking critters in the sea.
 They might appear nightmarish to squeamish humans, but they're of great interest to scientists who are looking at ways to develop new ultra-black materials.